HaikuArchives/TheAwesomeResizer/README.md

 #### What's new (in v3.3)?
 - Support for localization
-- Click empty image window for file open dialog
+- Click into dropzone window for file open dialog

 #### What's new (in v3.2)?
 - New Coord window shows current mouse position & size of current selection.